tymbalodeon/agni/README.md

 Commands:

-- `agni COMMAND --help`: See all available options for COMMAND.
+_Currently commands are implemented for recreating Vivier's "couleurs" only._

-- `agni matrix <bass> <melody>`: Generate a single matrix for a given bass and melody pitch, and display, notate, or play.
+- `agni couleurs matrix <bass> <melody>`: Generate a single matrix for a given bass and melody pitch, and display, notate, or play.
-- `agni passage <input_file>`: Generate matrices for a given passage of bass and melody notes, and display or notate.
+- `agni couleurs passage <input_file>`: Generate matrices for a given passage of bass and melody notes, and display or notate.

 ### Input files